esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 - Ad-hoc/one-time report
 - Self-service/on-demand
 - Recuring reports(Generated on a planed schedule)
   - Compliance report(e.g., financial, health, and safety.
-Presenting information to auditors that show that your company is adhering to all the requirements set by the government and regulatory agency)
+Presenting information sto auditors that show that your company is adhering to all the requirements set by the government and regulatory agency)
   - Risk and regulatory reports
   - Operational reports[e.g., performance, key performance indicators(KPIs)]